Missouri to restrict gender-affirming care for trans adults this week

 A surprise announcement from the state AG

 But then, a bombshell: Missouri Attorney General Andrew Bailey put forward emergency rules placing barriers to gender-affirming care for minors and adults.
-The rules are set to go into effect later this week and, if near-certain litigation isn't successful, they would stay in effect until February of next year.
+The rules are set to go into effect later this week, although opponents filed a petition Monday evening seeking an order to temporarily block implementation.

 But LGBTQ advocates across Missouri see the rules as a dramatic departure from the rhetoric used to pass a ban for minors — that it's necessary to protect children — and that it's an existential attack on transgender Missourians.